 The high cost of using banks for international payments has led to FX specialists emerging to provide a cheaper and more effective option for businesses and individuals.
 WorldFirst have helped over 250K clients since 2004, making over 1M transfers per year.

-WorldFirst offers transparent pricing of 0.50% or less based on your annual transfer volume and charge no fees on cross-currency transfers.
+WorldFirst offers transparent pricing of 0.60% or less based on your annual transfer volume and charge no fees on cross-currency transfers of AUD $10,000 or more.
 This means market-leading exchange rates which helps improve your business’ bottom line.
 There’s also no need to negotiate a margin for every transfer, you’ll always know how much your international payments will cost and can take comfort knowing that you’ll be achieving one of the best exchange rates available.

 Make a comparison